Orthogonal Representation Learning for Estimating Causal Quantities: ORTHOGONAL REPRESENTATION LEARNING

 \textbf{Omitting RICB with invertibility.} As a remedy for the RICB, originally suggested by \citep{johansson2022generalization}, one can use \emph{invertible representations} (\eg, $\Phi(X)$ can be implemented as a normalizing flow \citep{rezende2015variational}).
 In this case, we face a trade-off: we do not allow for the RICB, but also cannot benefit from Assumption~\ref{ass:manifold}.

-\textbf{\textbf{RQ} \circledred{2}.} A central question arises: Was there a sense to use the balancing constraint on the first place?
-In the following, we demonstrate that the balancing constraint relies on the \emph{additional inductive bias}: low-overlap regions of the covariate space have a low CAPOs/CATE heterogeneity.
+\textbf{\textbf{RQ} \circledred{2}.} A central question arises: Did it make sense to use the balancing constraint in the first place?
+In the following, we demonstrate that the balancing constraint relies on the \emph{additional inductive bias}: low-overlap regions of the covariate space exhibit low CAPOs/CATE heterogeneity.
 To see that, we state two propositions.